carloschfa/apollo-mysql-server/README.md

 ## DigitalOcean Droplet Installation

-1. Sign in in to your DigitalOcean account.
+1. Sign in to your DigitalOcean account.
 2. Select Create -> Droplet for creating a new droplet.
-3. From Distributions list please select CentOS.
+3. From the Distributions list please select CentOS.
 4. Choose the plan and the datacenter region that meet your requirements.
-5. Also please alter the remaining options regarding to your needs.
+5. Also please alter the remaining options regarding your needs.
 6. Click on Create Droplet.

 ## DigitalOcean Firewall Configuration

 7. Select Networking -> Firewalls -> Create Firewall.
-8. Set a name to your new Firewall.
+8. Set a name for your new Firewall.
 9. Add a Custom inbound rule with the TCP protocol using the port number 3001.
 10. Add a MySQL inbound rule with the TCP protocol using the port number 3306.
 11. Scroll down to the bottom of the page and apply the Firewall to the recently created droplet.